 A single message that contains both advertising and an acknowledgment is considered advertising.
 The above rules do not apply to activities conducted by a sponsor on its own.

-1. In an example provided by a federal appeals court in the Sierra Club case, if the Sierra Club manufactured and sold T-shirts with the organization's logo or other designs on them, the income earned from the sale of such T-shirts would be taxable, as the activity of manufacturing and selling T-shirts is not substantially related to the Sierra Club's tax-exempt purposes.
+Examples.
+In an example provided by a federal appeals court in the Sierra Club case, if the Sierra Club manufactured and sold T-shirts with the organization's logo or other designs on them, the income earned from the sale of such T-shirts would be taxable, as the activity of manufacturing and selling T-shirts is not substantially related to the Sierra Club's tax-exempt purposes.
 However, if the Sierra Club created the designs to be screened onto the T-shirts and then licensed those designs to a T-shirt manufacturer in exchange for a fee (perhaps calculated as a percentage of gross T-shirt sales), that income would constitute tax-free royalty income.
 Sierra Club, Inc. v.
 Comm’r I.R.S., 86 F.3d 1526 (9th Cir.
 1996).

-2. In an example provided by the IRS in a pair of Revenue Rulings, payments for the use of a professional athlete's name, photograph, likeness, and/or facsimile signature (provided by and through a tax-exempt organization) are generally considered royalties.
+In an example provided by the IRS in a Revenue Ruling, payments for the use of a professional athlete's name, photograph, likeness, and/or facsimile signature (provided by and through a tax-exempt organization) are generally considered royalties.
 However, payments for personal appearances and interviews by the athlete (similarly provided by and through a tax-exempt organization) are not excluded as royalties and must be included as income from an unrelated trade or business.
 Rev. Rul.
 81-178, 1981-2 C.B.
 135.

 Endorsements.
 When a nonprofit endorses a vendor’s product or service (often referred to as a nonprofit “affinity” program) but does nothing to market the product or service to its members (leaving this task to the vendor), this can be viewed as, in essence, nothing more than an exclusive license of the nonprofit’s name, logo and (sometimes) membership list to the vendor (in connection with the vendor’s promotion and sale of that product or service to the nonprofit’s members, and possibly to others in the industry or profession as well).
 As stated above, if the nonprofit gets paid for this exclusive license – even if such payments are calculated as a percentage of gross sales of the endorsed product or service to the nonprofit's members – then the payments will constitute royalties and will be tax-free to the nonprofit.
 If, however, the nonprofit does market the product or service to its members, then the tax issues become more complex, as described below.